andreaeverett/andreaeverett.github.io/_posts/2016-9-25-first-post.md

 ---
 layout: post
-title: Student Voter Registration outside the NYC Subway
+title: Student Voter Registration at the NYC Subway
 ---

 This week I imagined myself as a consultant to the NY Democratic Party.
 With the election coming up in a mere 6 weeks (!), it’s a busy time in politics.
 One of the perennial challenges for political parties and their candidates is motivating and turning out their own likely voters, those who can be expected to vote for them rather than the competition.
 In every election cycle, this involves identifying and registering new voters who fit the bill.
 For the Democrats, young people who haven’t voted before are a major target demographic.
 If they vote, they are disproportionately likely to vote for Democrats.
 Yet they are much less likely than older Americans to be registered.